 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 We are required by law to protect the privacy of health information that may reveal your identity, and to provide you with a copy of this notice, which describes the health information privacy practices of our medical group, its medical staff and affiliated health care providers who jointly perform health care services with our medical group, including physicians and physician groups who provide services at our facilities.
 A copy of our current notice will always be posted at all registration and/or admission points, including in the main reception area.
-You will also be able to obtain your own copies by accessing our website at www.firefly.health or emailing the Privacy Officer: Jeff Greenberg at firstname.lastname@example.org.
+You will also be able to obtain your own copies by accessing our website at www.firefly.health or emailing the Privacy Officer: Brian Lynch at email@example.com.

 If you have any questions about this notice or would like further information, please contact the above referenced individual.

 We are committed to protecting the privacy of information we gather about you while providing health-related services.
 Some examples of protected health information include information indicating that you are a patient of our medical group or receiving health-related services from our facilities, information about your health condition, genetic information, or information about your health care benefits under an insurance plan, each when combined with identifying information, such as your name, address, social security number or phone number.